Realize Your Dreams.

 -

-All applicants to the Physician Assistant Program must submit an application directly to the online Central Application Service for Physician Assistants (CASPA), accessible at CASPA.
-The application cycle opens in April and the deadline for a verified application is October 1.
+All applicants to the AdventHealth University (AHU) Physician Assistant (PA) Program must submit an application directly to the online Central Application Service for Physician Assistants (CASPA), accessible at CASPA.
+The application cycle opens in April and the deadline for a verified application is September 1.
 Applications that are not verified by the application deadline will not be considered for admittance.
 Please note, the CASPA application verification process can take days to weeks, depending on when CASPA receives your application and documentation.
 CASPA will verify an applicant when they receive the application, required payment, all transcripts, at least two letters of reference, and they have calculated the GPAs.
-We recommend that you begin your application early in the cycle and submit your file in time to be verified by the October 1 deadline.
+We recommend that you begin your application early in the cycle and submit your file in time to be verified by the September 1 deadline.
 Any questions you have about submitting your application through CASPA can be directed to caspainfo@caspaonline.org or by calling Call617-612-2080.
 The program does not accept applications through our website or sent to the University.

 - Transcripts